munsifhusami1/transportation-ETL-pipeline/README.md

 **Timeline — Late May/Early June 2026**

-The following queries were executed against the federal grants tracking database at NJTPA, supporting grant monitoring and reporting across a 13-county region in northern New Jersey.
+The following queries were executed against the federal grants tracking database at a DOT-state style grants tracking system, supporting grant monitoring and reporting across a multi-county region.
 Queries preceded the Python automation pipeline and were run in SQL Server Management Studio for report generation.
 Data has been anonymized as described above.

-## Featured query — Union County grant risk flagging
+## Featured query — County grant risk flagging

-Identifies awarded grants in Union County that remain unprogrammed and unobligated, surfacing at-risk projects before federal spending deadlines.
+Identifies awarded grants in a chosen County that remain unprogrammed and unobligated, surfacing at-risk projects before federal spending deadlines.
 CASE statements convert binary flags into human-readable status fields for distribution to non-technical stakeholders.

 ```
 SELECT